ezrarag/ready-aim-go-website-for-deploy/CONTRIBUTOR_SYSTEM.md

 ## Overview

 This system allows you to mark users as contributors and attribute them to projects.
-Contributors can then display their work on personal websites by fetching data from your agency's Supabase database.
+Contributors can then display their work on personal websites by fetching data from your agency's Firebase database.

 ## Database Schema

-### Tables
+### Collections

 1. **profiles** (existing)
    - Added `is_contributor` boolean field
    - Marks users who can be attributed to projects

 2. **project_contributors** (new)
-   - Junction table linking projects to contributors
+   - Junction collection linking projects to contributors
    - Tracks role, contribution percentage, and display order

 3. **contributor_projects** (view)
    - Convenient view for fetching contributor data
-   - Joins all necessary tables
+   - Joins all necessary collections

 ### Functions

 - `get_projects_by_contributor(contributor_email)` - Get all projects for a contributor
-- `get_contributors_by_project(project_uuid)` - Get all contributors for a project
+- `get_contributors_by_project(project_id)` - Get all contributors for a project

 ## API Endpoints